csc7/PP5_CI_GDEC/README.md

 ### **Generation of the products of the site**

-As stated at the begining, the site is a **fictitious** e-commerce.
+As stated at the beginning, the site is a **fictitious** e-commerce.
 To generate the products, the Natural Earth quick start kit" (50m raster) was downloaded from Natural Earth's website https://www.naturalearthdata.com/downloads/.
 This kit contains a planisphere from where QGIS was used to filter it by countries, by running the file "products_database_generation_for_QGIS.py" (in the "/tools" folder in the project root directory) in the Python console of QGIS.

 Once all countries were filtered, different scale colours were applied for them, one for each category (digital elevation models, gravimetry, resistivity and magnetometry data), to simulate different products.
 To simulate some "randomness" of the products, some products were randomly deleted (this way, not all countries have the same products).